paulboutin/pi-music-display/README.md

     sudo sh get-docker.sh
     ```

-- Add Your User to the Docker Group:
+- Add Your User to the Docker Group and Audio Group:
-    To run Docker commands without sudo:
+    To run Docker commands without sudo and allow the docker user access to audio devices:

     ```bash
     sudo usermod -aG docker $USER
+    sudo usermod -aG audio $USER
     ```

     Log out and back in for the group change to take effect.